mesabg/gulp-require-classify/README.md

 ## License

-This is an unlicensed project - see the [LICENSE.md](LICENSE.md) file for details
+This is an unlicensed project - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-* Solve ng-classify problem using requireJS
+* Solving ng-classify problem using requireJS